sentimentxyz/docs/docs/introduction.md

 # Introduction

-Traditional credit markets form some of the most robust components of the modernfinancial system.
+Traditional credit markets form some of the most robust components of the modern financial system.
 These markets are structurally reinforced by sophisticated derivative and insurance mechanisms built on top of massive tech infrastructure.
 Even at the individual level, widespread data collection fed into reputation systems help mitigate credit risk by disincentivizing borrowers